 Kimberly is one of the founding members of the Jefferson County Councilor Round Table, a group of Jefferson County city councilors who work cooperatively to bring greater prosperity and a stronger sense of community to Jefferson County.
 Her connections with other city councilors help her be a more effective advocate for issues such as recycling and traffic safety.

-In recent months, Kimberly has worked to get information from state and county health departments to help citizens understand their Covid-19 risks and get our businesses back open.
+In recent months, Kimberly has worked to get information from state and county health departments to help citizens understand their Covid-19 risks and get our businesses and schools back open.
 She believes in using her platform to effectuate change not just at the local level, but at the state level as well.

 She has investigated numbers for long-term care facility (LTCF) deaths and helped direct citizens to information that helps them assume personal responsibility to protect their families.
 She has participated in several webinars and asked state leaders tough questions to support greater transparency in decision-making.
 She advocated with the County to prevent elderly patients being transported back to LTCFs before they tested negative for the virus.
 Kimberly voted to approve the Mayor's letter to Governor Ivey urging her to open our state businesses while observing careful health practices, and has advocated for equity for our small businesses with the Governor, State Health Officer and County Health Officer.